 Our staff members, including, but not limited to, special education teachers, instructional aides, speech language therapists, occupational therapists, social workers, and administration.

 Aims & what we do;

 Humanist Carl Rogers realised that all people regardless of their backgrounds and biological differences have the potential to grow and develop rapidly when certain conditions are met, eventually they may reach their full potential (self-actualisation).
-This approach Psychological Model forms the basis of modern Psychotherapy and it is also highly suited as an educational model to enhance the growth and development of SEMH and other vulnerable young students.
+This approach and Psychological Model form the basis of modern Psychotherapy and it is also highly suited as an educational model to enhance the growth and development of children with special needs and disabilities.

-Our mission aim is to bring vulnerable young students back into full time education by focusing on their emotional development.
+Our mission aim is to ensure vulnerable young students are accessing full time education by focusing on their emotional development.
 At Serenity we want every young person to feel special and become more self-aware.
-We achieve this through our Socio-Education Model and its five part cycle to ensure no NEET.
-The Executive Team have a long and successful track record of eliminating NEET at Key Stage 3, 4 & 5 in the most challenging of both mainstream and SEMH Schools across the UK.
+We achieve this through our Socio-Education Model and its five-part cycle to ensure no children leave us and become Not in Education, Employment or Training.
+The Executive Team have a long and successful track record of eliminating NEET at Key Stage 3, 4 & 5 in the most challenging of both mainstream and special schools across the UK.

 Emotional disturbances particularly feelings of guilt, shame and rejection are the main causes of poor or non-attendance, and not attending school means that many young people fail to develop the social and independent skills they need to cope in society once they reach adulthood.
 This again does not support society as a whole and ultimately it fails young people, we believe that it is important to offer alternative viable solutions to home education which will eventually help to break these reoccurring cycles we see.